 You can also use a hardship withdrawal to take money out of your 401(k).
 To take a hardship withdrawal, you need to prove an immediate and heavy financial need, according to the IRS.
 The IRS lists that buying a house meets this definition so you can take a hardship withdrawal.

 If you quit your job, you have one more option to take out your 401(k) money.
-You are allowed to move your 401(k) into another account through a rollover.
+You are allowed to move your 401(k) into another account through a rollover, which you won't have to pay tax on.
 Depending on your company, you might be able to transfer this money directly into your bank account.
-If decide to you keep the money in your bank and don't roll it over, it will be treated as a distribution and you will be subject to income tax and a 10 percent penalty on the entire amount.
+If you decide to keep the money in your bank and don't roll it over, it will be treated as a distribution and you will be subject to income tax and a 10 percent penalty on the entire amount.

 - Can I Borrow From My 401(k) to Buy a Car?

-- Can I Cash Out My 401(k) to Pay Off My House?
+- Can I Take Money Out of My 401(k) to Withdraw & What Is the Penalty?